 This is where it gets uncomfortable.
 Most performance dashboards actively hide the problem.

 Outcome metrics ask: Did the stakeholder achieve their goal?
 Not "Did we process their application?" but "Are they successfully operating?
 Do they understand their obligations?
 Are they better off?"
 These are the hardest to measure and the most important.
-They're the only metrics that tell you whether the organization is fulfilling its purpose.
+They're the only metrics that tell you whether the organisation is fulfilling its purpose.

 Experience metrics ask: How did the stakeholder experience the interaction?
 Were communications clear?
 Was the process navigable?
 Did they feel respected?
 Did they know what to expect?
-These are leading indicators — a decline in experience quality signals a decline in outcomes before the outcome data arrives.
+These are leading indicators: a decline in experience quality signals a decline in outcomes before the outcome data arrives.

 Process metrics ask: Was the operation efficient and compliant?
 These are necessary for operational management.
-But when they become the primary governance tool, the organization drifts toward a dangerous state: efficient operations that have lost connection to stakeholder outcomes.
+But when they become the primary governance tool, the organisation drifts toward a dangerous state: efficient operations that have lost connection to stakeholder outcomes.

-A hospital can provide an accurate diagnosis, an evidence-based treatment plan, and skilled clinicians.
-But the patient's health outcome depends equally on whether they understand the diagnosis, follow the treatment, and manage their own recovery.
+A hospital can provide a diagnosis and a treatment plan.
+But the patient's health depends on whether they understand the diagnosis, follow the treatment, and manage their own recovery.
 The hospital doesn't deliver health.
 It co-creates health with the patient.
+Education doesn't deliver learning; students must engage, practise, and apply.
+Government agencies don't deliver compliance; citizens must understand obligations and exercise rights.

 Walk the Hallway